polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/index.md

     * Good to know

 * **PART 4:** [Use external account](part-4-use-external-accounts.md)
-    * Intall an extension to manage accounts
+    * Install an extension to manage accounts
     * Display externally injected accounts
     * Adapt our `Transfer` component
     * Getting further: Extract the send button into its own component